Miyan0/zola-helper/README.md

 Generates Zola's markdown and json files for a different language.
 The generated files content is copied from the source files.

-This script assumes to be run in the root folder of the Zola project.
+**NOTE**: This script assumes to be run in the root folder of the Zola project.

 ## Dependencies